TopTech126/xwallet/README.md

-# Rabby Wallet
+# Lux Wallet

-Rabby Wallet is an open-source browser plugin for the DeFi ecosystem, providing users with a better-to-use and more secure multi-chain experience.
+Lux Wallet is an open-source browser plugin for the DeFi ecosystem, providing users with a better-to-use and more secure multi-chain experience.

 ## Install

-You can download the latest Rabby [here](https://github.com/RabbyHub/Rabby/releases/latest).
+You can download the latest Lux [here](https://github.com/luxfi/xwallet).

-## Guideline for Integrating Rabby Wallet
+## Guideline for Integrating Lux Wallet

-To help dapp developers support and integrate Rabby Wallet more easily, we recommend using our integration solution that has almost NO development cost and does not introduce any uncertainty:
+To help dapp developers support and integrate Lux Wallet more easily, we recommend using our integration solution that has almost NO development cost and does not introduce any uncertainty:

 ### Problem